 - Improve your confidence

-Involvement is not always limited to our customers.
-We welcome contact from local residents and community stakeholders who are able to get involved and be an important part of our work within regeneration areas and our local communities.
+Getting involved is not just limited to our customers.
+We welcome contact from local residents and community stakeholders who are an important part of our work within our regeneration areas and local communities.